Sparfat/CharacterController/README.md

 # CharacterController

-## Modular Character Controller using FSM and New Input System.
+<p>Modular Character Controller using FSM and New Input System.</p>